scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/uniform/README.md

 ### $.uniform.restore([elem/selector string]);

 If you want to "un-uniform" something, simply call this function.
-It will remove the inline styles, extra dom elements, and event handlers, effectively restoring the element to it's previous state.
+It will remove the inline styles, extra dom elements, and event handlers, effectively restoring the element to it's previous treeState.

     $.uniform.restore("select");